Karplus-Lab-OSU/ensemblator/readme.rst

     A method for automatic determination of an optimal cutoff distance is also available.
 This setting (**--auto_cutoff** in the CLI, a **checkbox** in the GUI) will attempt to find a cutoff setting that will yield a final core containing 20-40% of the atoms in the ensemble.
 Generally this gives the best results, though once a good cutoff distance is known it is much faster to manually specify it each time.

-Group M models
+Groups
 ^^^^^^^^^^^^^^

-    Define group M for analysis.
-If not using the auto option, then at least group M must be defined.
+    Define groups for analysis.
+If not using the auto option, then at least one group must be defined.
 Members of a group can be separated by commas, as well as ranges specified using dashes.
 For example, to specify all 20 members of an ensemble as group M, you would type '-m 0-19'.
-To specify only some, you might type '-m 0-4,13-19'.
+To specify only some, you might type '-g 0-4,13-19'.
+To compare two groups of this ensemble, you might type '-g 0-4 13-19'.

-Group N models
-^^^^^^^^^^^^^^

-    Define group N for analysis and comparison to group M.

 Perform automatic clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^